 There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
-Only AUTO transplantation is used to treat medulloblastoma.
+Only AUTO transplantation is commonly used to treat medulloblastoma.
 ALLO transplantation is rarely recommended for children with medulloblastoma.

 Getting care for symptoms and side effects

 A brain tumor and its treatment often causes side effects.
-In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a person’s symptoms and side effects.
-This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.
+In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a child’s symptoms and side effects.
+This approach is called palliative or supportive care, and it includes supporting the child with his or her physical, emotional, and social needs.

-Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, and other therapies.
-Your child may also receive palliative treatments similar to those meant to eliminate the disease, such as chemotherapy, surgery, and radiation therapy.
+Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional support, and other therapies.
+Your child may also receive palliative treatments similar to those meant to eliminate the disease, such as chemotherapy, surgery, or radiation therapy.
 Talk with your child’s doctor about the goals of each treatment in the treatment plan.

-Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and supportive care options.
-And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it is addressed as quickly as possible.
+Before treatment begins, talk with your child’s health care team about the possible side effects of your child’s specific treatment plan and palliative care options.
+And during and after treatment, be sure to tell your child’s doctor or another health care team member if your child is experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care.

 Remission and the chance of recurrence

-A remission can be temporary or permanent.
-This uncertainty leads to many people feeling worried or anxious that the tumor will come back.
+A remission may be temporary or permanent.
+This uncertainty causes many people to worry that the tumor will come back.
 While many remissions are permanent, it’s important to talk with your child’s doctor about the possibility of the tumor returning.
-Understanding the risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
+Understanding your child’s risk of recurrence and the treatment options may help you feel more prepared if the disease does return.
 Learn more about coping with the fear of recurrence.

 If the tumor does return after the original treatment, it is called a recurrent tumor.
 It may come back in the same place (called a local recurrence), nearby (regional recurrence), or in another place (distant recurrence).

-When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence, including whether the tumor’s stage has changed.
+When this occurs, a cycle of testing will begin again to learn as much as possible about the recurrence.
 After testing is done, you and your child’s doctor will talk about the treatment options.
-Often the treatment plan will include the therapies described above such as surgery, radiation therapy, or chemotherapy, but they may be used in a different combination or given at a different pace.
+Often the treatment plan will include the treatments described above such as surgery, radiation therapy, or chemotherapy, but they may be used in a different combination or given at a different pace.
 Your child’s doctor may also suggest clinical trials that are studying new ways to treat this type of recurrent tumor.
 Whichever treatment plan you choose, palliative care will be important for relieving symptoms and side effects.